 Essay Question 2: What is your desired career path and why?
 (400 words)

-This is a straightforward goals essay question through which the Ad Com want to know why you want to go to business school.
-Begin your essay with a brief career history and provide details about how you have pursued your career, acquired new skills and progressed along your career path all these years.
+This is a straightforward goal essay question through which the Ad Com wants to know why you want to go to business school.
+Begin your essay with a brief career history and provide details about how you have pursued your career, acquired new skills, and progressed along your career path all these years.
 Explain your rationale behind each career move.
 Then go on to describe why you believe that an MBA is the next logical step in your career path NOW?
 What are those skills that you still lack which you hope to acquire by an MBA?